 These are just a few dozen of the many aesthetically pleasing Japanese words.
 If you'd like to hear the pronunciation of any of these terms, simply enter the word(s) of your choice into a pronunciation website like Forvo.
 Assuming you are using a device with speakers, you'll get to hear what these terms sound like when spoken.

 Add Beauty to Your Vocabulary

 The Japanese language has many more powerfully beautiful words, as do other languages, including English.
 Explore lovely sounding English words via a list of beautiful words.
+If you'd like to learn more Japanese terminology, explore some cool Japanese words.
 If you’re more interested in learning terminology in other languages, discover many ways to say beautiful in different languages.